nicklee76/softlayer_sandbox/README.md

   + PostProvisionScript: URL of script that will run after the server has been provisioned.
 (For example, "https://web_storage.acme_cloud.com/PostProvisionScript.sh")

 ### softlayer_sandbox.py
-  + Create cloud instances on SoftLayer.
+  + Creates cloud instances on SoftLayer.
   + It uses "PostProvisonScript" to perform required installations and configurations.
 Refer to http://knowledgelayer.softlayer.com/procedure/add-provisioning-script for more information on PostProvisionScript.
   + After the script is completed it will provide complete command line to use to clean up (terminate) the instances created by this script.

 ### cleanup.py
-  + Clean up (terminate) instances created by the "softlayer_sandbox.py" script.
+  + Cleans up (terminate) instances created by the "softlayer_sandbox.py" script.